GE WS01F01598 Range Infinite Control Switch – Replaces WB23M111, WB24T10153 | Burner Temperature Control

 Frequently Bought Together

-• Burner heats intermittently — cycles on and off erratically
+• Burner heats intermittently or cycles erratically

 • Burner indicator light stays on when element is off